MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-azapi-update-resource.md

 [Learn more about using Terraform in Azure](/azure/terraform)

-In this article, you learn how to use the [AzAPI Terraform provider](https://registry.terraform.io/providers/azure/azapi/latest/docs) to manage new feature of an Azure service that is not currently supported by the [AzureRM provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
-The azapi_update_resource will be used to manage an [Azure EventHub](https://docs.microsoft.com/en-us/azure/event-hubs/) network ruleset.
+In this article, you learn how to use the [AzAPI Terraform provider](https://registry.terraform.io/providers/azure/azapi/latest/docs) to manage a new feature of an Azure service that is not currently supported by the [AzureRM provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
+The `azapi_update_resource` will be used to manage an [Azure EventHub](/azure/event-hubs/) network rule set.

 > [!div class="checklist"]

 > * Define and configure the AzureRM and AzAPI providers
-> * Generate a randome name for the event hub namespace
+> * Generate a random name for the Event Hub namespace
-> * Use the AzureRM provider to create an Azure resource group and the required networking and event hub resources
+> * Use the AzureRM provider to create an Azure resource group and the required networking and Event Hub resources
-> * Use the AzAPI provider to add a network ruleset to the azurerm_eventhub_namespace resources
+> * Use the AzAPI provider to add a network rule set to the `azurerm_eventhub_namespace` resources

 > [!NOTE]
 > The example code in this article is located in the [Azure Terraform GitHub repo](https://github.com/Azure/terraform/tree/master/quickstart/101-azapi-eventhub-network-rules).